neural-reckoning/temporal-shd/README.md

 # temporal-shd
-Variant of the SHD dataset with only timing information retained.
+Variant of the SHD/SSC dataset with only timing information retained.